 One of the prettiest mosques I have ever visited is the Sheikh Zayed Grand Mosque in Abu Dhabi.
-Visiting the mosque was part of the tour that I had taken when I visited Dubai.
+Visiting this spectacular mosque in Abu Dhabi was part of the tour that I had taken when I visited United Arab Emirates (U.A.E.).
+This package tour also included visiting Dubai.

-Constructed between 1996 and 2007, Sheikh Zayed Grand Mosque is one of the remarkable landmarks and a must do in the capital city of Abu Dhabi in United Arab Emirates (UAE).
+Constructed between 1996 and 2007, Sheikh Zayed Grand Mosque is one of the remarkable landmarks and a must do in the capital city of Abu Dhabi in U.A.E.
 The mosque was inaugurated to establish a structure that would unite the cultural diversity of the Islamic world.
 The mosque features domes, columns, chandeliers and a carpet.

 Sheikh Zayed Grand mosque is a symbol of peace, diversity and tolerance.
 The main axis of the mosque aligns in the direction of Kaaba in Mecca of Saudi Arabia.